 If you are interested in filming activities in the park, you are encouraged to contact the permits office at frsp_permits@nps,gov directly for more information about filming and to discuss how to minimize potential impacts to visitors and sensitive park resources.

-The National Park Service will authorize the use of park land for public assemblies, meetings, demonstrations, religious activities, and other public expressions of views protected under the First Amendment of the U. S. Constitution, in accordance with 36 CFR 2.51 or 36 CFR 7.96.
+The National Park Service will authorize the use of park land for public assemblies, meetings, demonstrations, religious activities, and other public expressions of views protected under the First Amendment of the U. S. Constitution, in accordance with 36 CFR 2.51.A permit for demonstrations in First Amendment designated areas is required if there are more than 25 people in a group.
+Hand-carried signs may be used, but stages, platforms, or structures may not be used.

 First Amendment areas are first come, first serve, so applying for a permit regardless of group size is recommended.